hiveot/plugins.js/zwavejs/README.md

 ## Status

-This binding is pre-alpha.
-It is converted to use with hiveot hub.
+This binding is alpha.
+It is converted to use with hiveot hub but needs further testing.

-TODOs:

-1. Connect to hiveot Hub
+1. Hub Reconnect support
-1. Reconnect support
+1. ZWave stick reconnect support (Recover after serial port removal)
-1. Move lib to a typescript library folder reusable by other bindings

-ZWave handling TODOs:

 1. Update/improve mapping of zwave-js VID names to hiveot property/event/action vocabulary.
 1. Include DataSchema in controller configurations for properties that aren't in the zwave-js vids.
 1. Dimming duration is currently not supported
 1. Load vid override map from file (determines vid prop/event/action and @type)
 2. Handle arrays for property/event/action values
+   a property with multiple values could be a nested array or a property-{instance}
+   tbd

 ## Build